 These autobiographical works draw on the memories that Neely carries with her, “hidden in plain sight,” of the experiences that have shaped her life.
 Neely writes, “The difference and experience of these current paintings is that I forage emotional territory where extreme fear and joy join forces and become intimates.
 This connectivity between joy and fear has formed my life and the constant is my art.”

 Anne Neely is a painter and printmaker who spends her time between Boston, Massachusetts, and Jonesport, Maine.
 She was a finalist for the Prix de Rome and was twice a finalist in painting for the MASS Cultural Council Fellowship.
 She has been awarded residencies at the Millay Colony for the Arts in New York, at the Ballinglen Arts Foundation in Co.
 Mayo, Ireland, and at the Cill Rialaig Arts Center in Co.
 Kerry, Ireland.
-Her work has been shown in galleries in New York, Boston, and San Francisco and in museums around the country.
+Neely's work has been shown at Lohin Geduld Gallery in New York, as well as other galleries in New York, Boston, and San Francisco and in museums around the country.
 Most recently, she had a solo exhibition at the Museum of Science, Boston entitled “Water Stories,” about water issues in America.
 Neely’s work can be found in the collections of the Hammer Museum, Los Angeles, CA; The Brooklyn Museum, Brooklyn, NY; The Davis Museum, Wellesley, MA; The Rose Art Museum, Waltham, MA; The deCordova Museum and Sculpture Park, Lincoln, MA; The Farnsworth Art Museum, Rockland, ME; Grunwald Center for Graphic Art, UCLA; The Museum of Fine Arts, Boston, MA; The National Gallery of Art, Washington, DC; The Smithsonian American Art Museum, Washington, DC; and The Whitney Museum of American Art, New York, NY.
 Her work has been reviewed in Art in America, Art News, The New York Times, and The Irish Times, and a book has been published on her recent exhibition at the Museum of Science, Boston.

 Curator Sarah Sze is an artist living and working in New York City.
 Sze employs a constellation of materials to create works that question the value society places on materials and how meaning is ascribed to the places and times we inhabit.
 Sze was the representative for the United States at the Venice Biennale in 2013, and was awarded a MacArthur Fellowship in 2003.
 She has exhibited in museums worldwide, and her works are held in the permanent collections of many institutions including The Museum of Modern Art, New York, NY; The Fondation Cartier, Paris; The San Francisco Museum of Modern Art, CA; and the Museum of Modern Art, Los Angeles, CA. Sze’s work has been featured in The Whitney Biennial (2000), the Carnegie International (1999) and international biennials, including Berlin (1998), Guangzhou (2015), Liverpool (2008), Lyon (2009), São Paulo (2002), and Venice (1999, 2013, and 2015).